 How do you perform one?

-When stress testing a stock portfolio, you would run a regression displaying the portfolio’s response to shocks and changes in risk factors as:
+When stress testing a stock portfolio, you would analyze the portfolio’s response to shocks and changes in risk factors as:

 - Market volatility